12Jack21/nvim/README.md

 - use`<Cmd>set wrap/nowrap` to wrap/nowrap the current window
 - use `todo-comments.nvim` for TODO stuff
 - mason stuff will be stored in `~/.local/share/nvim/mason/bin/`
+- lazy.nvim use `pin=true` to prevent update for modified plugin
+- `tmux -CC attach -t SESSION_NAME` new window in iTerm2 profile

 ---